No ads. No tracking. No data sold. Ever.

 🤖 AI Forensic Report — Qwen 2.5

-A self-hosted Qwen 2.5 model (running on a private GPU server — no third-party AI API) synthesises all 44 engine outputs into a structured verdict: threat classification, confidence level, key findings, MITRE ATT&CK technique grid, and recommended actions.
+A self-hosted Qwen 2.5 model (running on a private GPU server — no third-party AI API) synthesises all 47 engine outputs into a structured verdict: threat classification, confidence level, key findings, MITRE ATT&CK technique grid, and recommended actions.
 Zero data leaves pqpdf.com infrastructure.

 How the Risk Score Works

 Severity tiers: Critical (+50 pts) · High (+25 pts) · Medium (+10 pts) · Low (+3 pts) — capped at 3 occurrences per indicator.
-Correlation Engine bonus: +35 to +100 points for dangerous compound patterns.
+The Correlation Engine adds +35 to +100 bonus points for dangerous indicator combinations — a single /OpenAction is low-risk, but /OpenAction + obfuscated JavaScript + a known-malicious URL is definitively dangerous.

 0